View Lost Coast Loop in a larger map

 Begin: FERNDALE map of Ferndale

 Route: From Ferndale, take the Mattole Road (the "Wildcat") south toward Petrolia.
 After rolling through a high alpine forest, you'll come to a former stagecoach stop called Capetown.
 From this point the road takes a steep drop to the sea and touches the ocean at Cape Mendocino, following the shore for six miles near Cape Mendocino, then turns inland along the Mattole River.
 Continue on through Honeydew, out of the Mattole River Valley and into Humboldt Redwoods State park where you can return via 101, heading north.
-ROUTE MAP

 The Payoff: Incredible ocean vistas, sweeping grasslands, tiny rural towns and coastal forest in this extremely isolated section of California coastline.